 Steamboat Springs, CO – In March 2020, in a matter of weeks, our daily lives changed dramatically as the global pandemic drove closures of schools and businesses.
 As is frequently the case when confronted with a crisis, our community looked to the Yampa Valley Community Foundation (YVCF) for help.
-YVCF acted swiftly, working in coordination with other foundations in our region, to open the COVID-19 Response Fund.
-The Fund served as a vehicle for accepting donations and enabled rapid direction of those funds to where they were most needed.
+YVCF acted swiftly to open the COVID-19 Response Fund.
+The Fund served as a vehicle for accepting donations and, in coordination with local funders and in partnership with Routt County United Way and Moffat County United Way, enabled rapid direction of those funds to where they were most needed.
 The outpouring of generosity we witnessed was staggering.
 In less than four months, the Fund received donations from over 300 individuals and awarded 51 grants totaling $399,694.
 The grants were directed to nonprofit organizations and government agencies on the front lines of COVID-19 prevention, containment and response, and were specifically aimed at supporting the Yampa Valley region’s most vulnerable and impacted populations.

 The Foundation convened a volunteer granting committee consisting of dedicated community members and nonprofit partners to administer the grants.
 The committee worked with local nonprofits to proactively identify potential grant recipients, solicit guidance on potential recipients from community advisors, review applications, and recommend final awards.
 Grants were made to organizations serving people whose health and safety were especially impacted by this public health crisis, including older adults, the medically vulnerable, those at risk of intimate partner violence, food or housing insecure, homeless, students, and more.
 The grantees included longstanding Foundation partners as well as organizations the Foundation has not previously funded.
 The grantees varied in type, size and scope, but together, they shared a collective goal to keep the Yampa Valley healthy and vibrant amid the global pandemic.